 In most cases, the CRA requires taxpayers to submit their annual income tax returns by April 30 of the following year.
-For self-employed individuals, however, that deadline is extended to June 15 unless the 15th falls on a weekend or statutory holiday as it does this year.
-That means the self-employed tax filing deadline is June 17th, 2019.
+For self-employed individuals, however, that deadline is extended to June 15 unless the 15th falls on a weekend or statutory holiday.
+That means the self-employed tax filing deadline will be the next business day.

 You may not want to wait until June to file your return, however, as on April 30 the CRA begins charging interest on taxes owed.